RogerMicrosoftCode/AROLLMsAIServicesGBB/Deploy ARO/2credentials.md

+I'll add the Step 5 section to the formatted Markdown:

-# Service Principal
+# Service Principal for Azure OpenShift

-Before proceeding with the OpenShift install, you should create a service principal with administrative rights for your subscription following the steps outlined here:

-[Azure: Creating an Service Principal][sp-create]
+Before proceeding with the OpenShift installation, you need to create a service principal with administrative rights for your subscription by following the steps outlined in [Azure: Creating a Service Principal][sp-create].

 ## Step 1: Create a Service Principal

-You can create a Service Principal using the Azure [portal][sp-create-portal] or the Azure [cli][sp-create-cli]
+You can create a Service Principal using either:

-$PREFIX=NameCluster

-az ad sp create-for-rbac -n "${PREFIX}arosp" --skip-assignment

-or

-az ad sp create-for-rbac -n "clustenamerarosp" --skip-assignment
+- The Azure [portal][sp-create-portal]
+- The Azure [CLI][sp-create-cli]

-## Step 2: Request permissions for the Service Principal from Tenant Administrator
+## Step 2: Request Permissions for the Service Principal

-In order to properly mint credentials for components in the cluster, your service principal needs to request for the following Application [permissions][ad-permissions] before you can deploy OpenShift on Azure: `Azure Active Directory Graph -> Application.ReadWrite.OwnedBy`
+In order to properly mint credentials for components in the cluster, your service principal needs to request the following Application [permissions][ad-permissions]:
+- `Azure Active Directory Graph -> Application.ReadWrite.OwnedBy`

-You can request permissions using the Azure portal or the Azure cli.
+You can request these permissions using the Azure portal or Azure CLI.

-### Requesting permissions using the Azure cli
+### Requesting Permissions Using the Azure CLI

-Find the AppId for your service principal by using,
+1. Find the AppId for your service principal:

 ```console
 $ az ad sp list --show-mine -o table